-Collision Hub CEO Kristen Felder, who also has appeared as an expert witness, said it fascinated her that shops consistently and erroneously treat their estimating systems are their accounting systems.
+Collision Hub CEO Kristen Felder, who also has appeared as an expert witness, said it fascinated her that shops consistently and erroneously treat their estimating systems as their accounting systems.

 Such repairers have no idea of their cost of business, Eversman agreed.
 They likely aren’t working with an accountant or attorney, and would “probably gonna be out of business.”

 Shops had to include their operations in their paperwork, Eversman said.
 If you don’t charge for the operation, “that’s fine,” she said.
 But let the estimate reflect you did it.

 For example, Montanez and the late James Moy in 2015 wrote the famous “OMG Camry” estimate, which demonstrates how a hypothetical 2010 Toyota Camry quarter panel replacement would command 321 lines on the sheet and cost more than $12,400 — using a below-average $44 per hour rate for all labor and a $45 paint materials rate.
 (CCC’s labor category averages in 2015 range from $47.23 to $80.55, while paint materials were $28.32 that year).